 CSUSM’S POLICY ON ACADEMIC FREEDOM AND RESPONSIBILITY

-California State University San Marcos (CSUSM) is committed to promoting and protecting principles of academic freedom and responsibility for all members of its faculty, students, and staff in both curricular and co-curricular activities.
+California State University San Marcos (CSUSM) is committed to promoting and protecting principles of academic freedom and responsibility for all members of its faculty and students in both curricular and co-curricular activities.
 The principles of academic freedom guarantee freedom of inquiry, research and creative activity, freedom of teaching, and freedom of expression.
 Academic freedom is essential for the University to pursue its fundamental mission of academic excellence.
 This policy acknowledges the importance of preserving the role of faculty in shared governance and joint decision-making, where it collectively exercises academic freedom and recognizes that with academic freedom comes responsibility.

 Consistent with the 2005 CSU Academic Senate Resolution on Academic Freedom, CSUSM also seeks